seungwookseok/ABAQUS-version-CDPM2/README.md

   ***Note***

-  *The fracture energy (6) is not currently used, but has to be inputted with any number, e.g., "0".*
+  *The fracture energy (6) is not currently used, but has to be inputted with any value, e.g., "0" (do not  leave in blank!).

   *For the detailed information about the parameters (8) ~ (13), please see [Grassl et al. (2013)](https://www.sciencedirect.com/science/article/pii/S0020768313002886?via%3Dihub)*